alexkarezin/jabref-wiki/Templates.md

 ```
 Thank you for reporting this issue.
 We think, that is already fixed in our development version and consequently the change will be included in the next release.

-We would like to ask you to use a development build from https://builds.jabref.org/master.
+We would like to ask you to use a development build from https://builds.jabref.org/master and report back if it works for you.
 ```

 Only in very seldom cases (such as JabRef not starting at all on some OS), add this text: